 Previously, respondents could raise new issues in their adjudication response if the claim was complex.
 Under the BIF Act, no new issues can be raised in an adjudication response, regardless of whether the claim is complex.

-There are two distinct time frames for an adjudication decision:
+There are two time frames for making an adjudication decision:

 - standard payment claim: 10 business days after the response date

 - complex payment claim: 15 business days after the response date.

 The response date is the day on which the adjudicator receives an adjudication response from the respondent or, if no adjudication response is given, the last day on which the adjudicator could have received the adjudication response.

 The BIF Act sets out the time frames for giving an adjudication response based on whether the adjudication application is for a standard payment claim or complex payment claim.

 Where the response date for an adjudication application is a standard payment claim, the time frame for a decision is the later of: